-- (a) Upon receipt of the application, the local board shall immediately examine it and determine whether it complies with each of the requirements set forth by this chapter and compare the signature on the ballot application with the signature contained on the original registration card or on the CVRS database, except as may be otherwise provided by law, to satisfy itself that the applicant is a qualified voter.
-Upon determining that it does meet each requirement of this chapter and that the signature appears to be the same, the local board shall mark the application "accepted" and record in the space provided on the ballot application the senatorial, representative, and voting district in which the applicant should vote. - (b) The local board shall also record the city or town code and district information in the mailing label section of the mail ballot application.
+9 itself that the applicant is a qualified voter.
+Upon determining that it does meet each requirement mailing label section of the mail ballot application.
 The local board shall also print or type the name of the elector and the complete mailing address in that section.
+If the local board does not accept the application, the local board shall return the application to the elector, together with a form prescribed by the secretary of state, specifying the reason or reasons for the return of the application.

+12 representative, and voting district in which the applicant should vote.

-If the local board does not accept the application, the local board shall return the application to the elector, together with a form prescribed by the secretary of state, specifying the reason or reasons for the return of the application. - (c) Not later than 4:00 p.m. on the eighteenth (18th) day before the day of any election referred to in this chapter or within seven (7) days of receipt by the local board, whichever occurs first, the local board shall certify the applications to the secretary of state through the CVRS system as this procedure is prescribed by the secretary of state.
+(b) The local board shall also record the city or town code and district information in the referred to in this chapter or within seven (7) days of receipt by the local board, whichever occurs first, the local board shall certify the applications to the secretary of state through the CVRS system central voter registration system as this procedure is prescribed by the secretary of state.
 Upon the certification of a mail ballot application to the secretary of state, the local board shall enter on the voting list the fact that a mail ballot application for the voter has been certified and shall cause the delivery of the certified mail ballot applications together with the signed certified listing thereof in sealed packages to the state board of elections.